North Wales, Pennsylvania: 20th century

+21st century

 In 2000, the North Wales Historic Preservation District was established by Borough Council and the Pennsylvania Historic and Museum Commission to protect the architecture that is a visual reminder of the borough's past.
 It is the first Historic District in the North Penn boroughs.

 Business district

 North Wales' Main and Walnut Streets have been home to many businesses over the town's history; they still provide services such as hair salons and beauty parlors, doctors' offices, a dry cleaner, a running and walking shoe specialty store, a yoga studio, two auto repair facilities and auto body shops, two laundromats, a post office, convenience store, and a recording studio.
 Eateries and bars include two pizza parlors, a Tex-Mex restaurant, two cafés, a bakery, a protein-shake café and a vegan restaurant.

 Education

 North Wales Elementary School is part of the North Penn School District.
 The building was North Wales High School from 1927 until North Penn High School was built in the 1950s; it then became an elementary school.
 The original elementary school from the 1900s was located at the current site of Borough Hall.

 Mater Dei Catholic School in Lansdale, of the Roman Catholic Archdiocese of Philadelphia.
 In January 2012, the archdiocese announced that St. Rose of Lima would merge with St. Stanislaus Parish School in Lansdale, with students attending classes in Lansdale.